 Don’t Get Emotional

 The stock market rises and falls every day.
-And on especially bad days, like Black Monday, it can fall a lot.
+And on especially bad days, like Black Monday, the stock market can fall a lot.
 But selling stocks when your portfolio is at a low — and when you’re scared — is a bad idea.
 Even if you’re worried you’ll lose all of your money, it’s typically better to ride out the storm.
 Oftentimes, your investments will bounce back.

 Ways to Invest: How to Get Started